learnbyexample/curated_resources/programming/CS_and_Programming.md

 ### Python

-* [How to Think Like a Computer Scientist: Think Python 2e](https://greenteapress.com/wp/think-python-2e/) — gives you a solid foundation to programming, teaches debugging right the beginning, includes case studies, exercises, etc
+* [Python Programming](https://programming-22.mooc.fi/) — provided by University of Helsinki, introduction to Programming with Python, includes both text and video materials
-    * [How to Think Like a Computer Scientist: Interactive Edition](https://runestone.academy/ns/books/published/thinkcspy/index.html) — inspired by Think Python
+* [How to Think Like a Computer Scientist: Interactive Edition](https://runestone.academy/ns/books/published/thinkcspy/index.html) — gives you a solid foundation to programming, teaches debugging right the beginning, includes case studies, exercises, etc
-* [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/2e/) — teaches you programming concepts and then shows how to automate everyday problems
+* [The Python Coding Book](https://thepythoncodingbook.com/) — friendly, relaxed programming book for beginners
 * [Python resources for everybody](https://learnbyexample.github.io/py_resources/) — my collection of comprehensive resources for Python

 ### Webdev